 From Santo Domingo to Las Terrenas

-History Of Las Terrenas
+History of Las Terrenas

-In the early 1900’s Las Terrenas was a small, rustic fishing community (not even a town) isolated from the rest of the country.
-In the mid-1950’s this small fishing community started a slow transformation into a top vacation destination.
+In the early 1900’s Las Terrenas was a small, rustic fishing community (not even a town) isolated from the rest of the country on the north-east coast of the Dominican Republic.
+In the mid 1950’s this small fishing community started a slow transformation into a top vacation destination.

 Las Terrenes has all the amenities a traveler is looking for while protecting its pristine and natural look.
 Areas like Punta Cana have been saturated with hotel after hotel.
 Las Terrenes still has open space and pristine tropical beaches without any buildings.
 Much of the water is protected by the curvature of the land making many of the beaches and the water very tranquil and romantic.

-Things To "See And Do" In Las Terrenas
+Things To See And Do in Las Terrenas

-Restaurants and Bars In Las Terrenas
+Restaurants and Bars in Las Terrenas

-Transportation From Santo Domingo To Las Terrenas
+Need Help Getting From Santo Domingo To Las Terrenas